Why BCDC amended the San Francisco Bay Plan to address sea level rise

 Will sea level rise have a big impact on the Bay Area?

 Yes, sea level rise is a particularly acute problem for the Bay Area.
 Between 1850 and 1960 about a third of the Bay (240 square miles) was filled high enough to be above current sea level, but not above future sea level.
 Also, large portions of the South Bay are below current sea level.
-The BCDC report contains maps showing that 330 square miles of low-lying land around the Bay may be vulnerable to sea level rise over the next century.
+The BCDC Adapting to Rising Tides Program has produced maps that depict the areas that are at risk at various heights of rising sea levels.
+Find out more here.

 What did BCDC do to address this problem?